hashgraph/hedera-mirror-node/docs/importer/README.md

 ### Debian

 The `debian` subdirectory contains the `Dockerfile` which defines the image used in production and other GCP based environments.
-In this case the base Citus image is used and some additional extensions are installed on top of it.

 The Debian image is based directly on the Citus Debian image with a couple of additional Postgres extensions installed;
 cron and partman.
-The resultant image is built only for the amd64 platform architecture, and is used in production and other environments hosted in GCP.
+The resultant image is built only for the amd64 platform architecture.
 The standard `docker build` command can be used to accomplish this.

 The database name to be used by citus can be provided using an environment variable as follows: